Volkswagen Tiguan SUV - Interior & comfort

 Volkswagen Tiguan dashboard

 There are some hard plastics lower down on the dashboard and door trims that could be scuffed by passengers’ feet, but it's a very slick and classy layout that should stand up to the test of time well.
-It is rather plain, however, particularly in the standard and Life trims, with much less appeal than the Peugeot 3008's interior.
+It is rather plain, however, particularly in the lesser trims, with much less appeal than the Peugeot 3008's interior.

 The Tiguan’s infotainment screen is mounted high on the dashboard, which makes it easy to read, and the display and graphics were upgraded as part of the 2020 update.
 Screens measure up to 9.2 inches in size, and voice controls have also been improved.
 The climate controls have also been changed for touch-sensitive switches but some may feel the old dials were easier to use.
 The USB socket is located at the bottom of the centre console, which might prove tricky if you’re trying to connect something in the dark.